react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerBackTitle`

-Title string used by the back button on iOS, or `null` to disable label.
+Title string used by the back button on iOS.
 Defaults to the previous scene's `headerTitle`.

 #### `headerBackTitleVisible`